What is final pay?

 Full-time employee

-Example: Laura works the standard full-time hours, 38 hours per week.
-She will accrue 152 hours of annual leave each year (4 weeks x 38 hours = 152 hours of annual leave).
-To calculate how much annual leave Laura will accrue per week, simply divide her total annual leave for the year by 52 weeks (152 hours of annual leave ÷ 52 weeks = 2.923 hours of annual leave per week).
+To calculate how much annual leave Charlotte will accrue per week, simply divide her total annual leave for the year by 52 weeks to get 2.923 hours per week (152 hours of annual leave ÷ 52 weeks = 2.923 hours of annual leave per week).

 Part-time employee

-Example: Neil works 18 hours per week.
-He will accrue 72 hours of annual leave each year (4 weeks x 18 hours = 72 hours of annual leave).
-To work out how much annual leave Neil will accrue per week of work, simply divide his total annual leave for the year by 52 weeks (72 hours of annual leave ÷ 52 weeks = 1.385 hours of annual leave per week).
+To work out how much annual leave Charles will accrue per week of work, simply divide his total annual leave for the year by 52 weeks to get 1.385 hours of annual leave per week (72 hours of annual leave ÷ 52 weeks = 1.385 hours per week).

 How to calculate your employee’s annual leave payout